gasevi/pyreclab/README.md

    *Pyreclab* is a recommendation library designed for training recommendation models with a friendly and easy-to-use interface, keeping a good performance in memory and CPU usage.

-   In order to achieve this, *Pyreclab* is built as a Python module to give a friendly access to its algorithms, and it is completely developed in C++ to avoid the lack of performace of the interpreted languages.
+   In order to achieve this, *Pyreclab* is built as a Python module to give a friendly access to its algorithms and it is completely developed in C++ to avoid the lack of performace of the interpreted languages.

-   At this moment, the following recommendation algorithms are supported.
+   At this moment, the following recommendation algorithms are supported:

 **Rating Prediction**